songliansheng/next.js/packages/next-mdx/readme.md

 ## Installation

-For usage with the `app` directory see the section below.
+For usage with the `pages` directory see the section below.

 ```
 npm install @next/mdx @mdx-js/loader @mdx-js/react